2018 Virginia's 10th congressional district election: Issues

 Stover pointed out that Comstock stated her opposition to TrumpCare when it looked as if it would fail: "Her decision was made when the fate of the bill was already sealed.
 I don't believe that's courage — that's politics, and that's exactly what people are sick of."
 More generally, Comstock's Democratic opponents claim that she often speaks like them but almost always votes like a Republican.

 All five Democrats who participated in a May 14 debate (that is, all the Democratic candidates except Wexton, who was attending a state senate special session) said they think Trump is unfit for office, with Helmer saying, "After 9/11, the worst threat to our democracy lived in a cave.
 Now he lives in the White House.
 I'm ready to vote to impeach him to defend democracy."
 Stover likewise was in favor of moving forward with impeachment proceedings, although she says she wants to make sure the case is "airtight" before charges are brought in Congress.
 Friedman also said she was not yet ready to move forward with impeachment, although she wants Trump out of office.
 Biggins too wanted the investigation to run its course before she supported impeachment.
 Pelletier says he is in favor of moving forward with impeachment proceedings and that he wants Trump to be accountable for his actions.

 Friedman had previously called Trump "the embodiment of abuses of power" and said, regarding sexual harassment, "I'm glad Barbara Comstock has been talking about this issue.
 But I think her commitment would be more meaningful if she was working as hard to hold the president accountable for his sexual assault."

 The Democrats differed on how to improve Obamacare, with Helmer advocating replacing it with Medicare for all, and Biggins favoring single-payer healthcare.
-Stover favors a single-payer system as well, and says that she'd also like to look at a Medicare-for-all system as well as other proposals for a system that could not be undermined by a future administration.
-Friedman favors improving the Affordable Care Act.
+Stover favored a single-payer system as well, and said that she'd also like to look at a Medicare-for-all system as well as other proposals for a system that could not be undermined by a future administration.
+Friedman favored improving the Affordable Care Act.
 Hill attacked Comstock's vote against an Obamacare repeal bill, saying it was a "fantastically disappointing violation of her campaign promise to us".